-A biosimilar biologic is highly similar to its originator biologic Biosimilar medicines are biologic treatment options for patients living with chronic, disabling and life-threatening diseases, including inflammatory arthritis, cancer, diabetes, inflammatory bowel disease and psoriasis.
+A biosimilar biologic is highly similar to its originator biologic Biosimilar medicines are biologic treatment options for patients living with chronic, disabling and life-threatening diseases, including inflammatory arthritis, cancer, diabetes, inflammatory bowel disease, multiple sclerosis and psoriasis.

 After an originator biologic's patent expires, other companies are allowed to produce their own biosimilar version of it.
-Biosimilar biologics have the same active ingredients as the originator biologic and have been shown to be as safe and effective.
-Because biosimilars are produced post-patent, biosimilar manufacturers do not have the same costs to bring the product to market and can therefore offer it at a lower price.1
+Because biosimilars are produced postpatent, biosimilar manufacturers do not have the same costs to bring the product to market and can therefore offer it at a lower price.